What is prototyping model?

 - Missing functionality and errors are detected easily.

-- Prototypes can be reused in future, more complicated projects.
+- Prototypes can be reused in the future, for more complicated projects.

 - It emphasizes team communication and flexible design practices.